kadena-community/kadena.js/packages/apps/docs/src/docs/learn/glossary.md

 The functions in the contract are executed when the contract receives a transaction request.
 Contract addresses use the same format as wallet addresses.

+### application-specific integrated circuit (ASIC)

+Application-specific integrated circuits (ASIC) are engineered to perform one type of computation to optimize performance.
+In a proof-of-work blockchain like Kadena, computers are often optimized with application-specific integrated circuits to compute hash functions for mining blocks.

 ## B

 ### Bitcoin